decipherhub/FHE-SecondBrain/content/Basic Cryptography/DES.md

 ## History
 In 1973, the National Bureau of Standards (NBS) in the United States recognized the need for a standardized encryption method and called for proposals for what would become the DES (Data Encryption Standard).
 In 1977, NBS selected a modified version of an encryption algorithm called Lucifer, developed by IBM, to become DES.
 The National Security Agency (NSA) made modifications to Lucifer, including reducing the key length from 128 bits to 56 bits and altering the structure of the S-Box.
 This led to speculation that the U.S. intelligence agencies could more easily decrypt messages encrypted with DES.
 Despite these suspicions, DES went on to become the most widely used block cipher worldwide for 30 years after its publication.
 When DES was first introduced in the 1970s, a 56-bit key length provided adequate security.
 However, with advancements in computing, DES is no longer considered secure.
+In the late 1990s, distributed.net and the EFF DES cracker (Deep Crack) successfully demonstrated how feasible it was to brute-force DES keys, highlighting the vulnerability of the 56-bit key length.
+The EFF built Deep Crack, which was capable of breaking DES encryption in less than a day.
+These demonstrations underscored that DES was no longer suitable for secure communication.
 To address these limitations, multiple DES techniques were introduced, notably Triple DES (3DES), which applies DES three times and provides 112 bits of security, making it more robust.
 In 2005, NIST officially retired simple DES.
 Triple DES was also deprecated in 2019, and its usage was prohibited by the end of 2023, except for processing already encrypted data.
 Today, DES has been replaced by the more secure and powerful [[AES]].

 ## Design
 High-level description of DES is as following:

 1. Initial Permutation (IP)
-2. 16 Rounds of F function and Swap
+2. 16 Rounds of Feistel function and Swap
-	* F Function
+	* Feistel Function
 		* Expansion P-Box
 		* XOR with Round Key
 		* S-Box Substitution
 		* P-Box Permutation
 	* Swap
-1. Inverse Initial Permutation (IP⁻¹)
+3. Inverse Initial Permutation (IP⁻¹)
-2. Key Scheduling
+4. Key Scheduling
 	* Parity Bit Drop (PC-1)
 	* Shift
 	* Compression P-Box (PC-2)